oddscript/oddscript.com/source/_posts/understanding-the-command-line-bash.md

 ![](/images/path-structure-bash.jpg)

 There are many more subfolders than displayed on this illustration.
-It’s not practical to fit all of them.
-But hopefully you get the general idea.
+But it’s not practical to fit all of them.
+Hopefully you get the general idea anyway.

 ### Change the path
 to get to the root location of your computer just type the following command: